 Project managed small commercial, industrial and civic projects.

 Designed a 2.5 story addition to an existing Bank on Elyria's City Green.
 This project was a marriage of contemporary design using smooth and peen-hammered, granite cladding to contrast with the 1928, 1 story sandstone fenestration of the original bank building.
-The original "Chicago" style windows were repeated on the exterior while the travertine marble floors were repeated throughout creating a more seamless design.
+The original "Chicago" style windows were repeated at new while the travertine marble floors were continued throughout creating a more seamless design.

-I was able to custom furnish the Reception Area with a counter of steel, glass and granite with photo-optic lighting behind maple wood-perforated ceiling panels as canted sides.
+I was able to custom furnish the Reception Area with a Reception Counter of steel, glass and granite top with photo-optic lighting behind maple wood-perforated ceiling panels as canted sides.

 A fire glass enclosed stair well adjacent to a monolithic, black granite elevator tower is in full view of the entry atrium as the 2nd floor Offices cantilever over Reception Area.
-Offices, Corridor end at Elevator are floor to ceding glazed to accept natural light from atrium therefore refracting into an open-plan work area.
+Offices, Corridor end at Elevator are floor to ceiling glazed to accept natural light from atrium therefore refracting into an open-plan work area.

 SCA Designs, (formerly Sidney D. Corhern Architects), New Smyrna Beach, FL, US, Project Manager